MichelNivard/MCMSEM/README.md

 result <- MCMSEM(data, bootstrap_iter=100)
 ```

-As a default a faster, but slightly less precise, two-step bootstrap is performed this behaviour can be changed if needed.
+As a default a faster, two-step bootstrap is performed this behaviour can be changed if needed.
 ```
 result <- MCMSEM(data, bootstrap_type='one-step')
 ```
-**#TODO: maybe add some text about why this is faster and why this is (probably) just as accurate**

 For testing purposes, this package also includes a function to simulate data which will work directly with the `MCMSEM` function:
 ```